Table of contents

 Data types in Python

 Python data types define the type of data you want to store in a variable.
-Like, you will need a string data type to store your name while an integer data type for storing a count of something.
+Like, you will need a string data type to store your name and an integer data type for storing a count of something.

 There are numerous built-in data types in python: